 In this article, we’ll go over some of the main reasons to modernize and explain what are the best ways to do it.

-4 Reasons to modernize a legacy system
+4 reasons to modernize a legacy system

-The task of modernizing a legacy software is an undertaking that the business might not see as a necessity.
+The task of modernizing legacy software is an undertaking that the business might not see as a necessity.
 Why fix something that is not yet broken?
 The answer to this question lies in the hidden risks legacy system have – they are vulnerable, incompatible with new products or lack modern functionality.
 These can result in security breaches, inability to compete on the market and retain and attract new customers.

 Legacy software the company operates on may still be working, but it can block the company from innovating and beating the competition.